Flat holography for spinor fields: Introduction

-The celestial holography program proposes that four-dimensional scattering amplitudes can be reorganized as correlation functions of a (putative) two-dimensional conformal field theory (CCFT) living on the celestial sphere at null infinity.
-Operationally, the key step is to expand asymptotic states in a conformal basis: plane waves are Mellin transformed into conformal primary wavefunctions, so that energies are traded for (generically complex) conformal weights \cite{Pasterski:2016qvg,Pasterski:2017kqt}.
-In this basis, spin is packaged into $SL(2,\mathbb C)$ quantum numbers and celestial correlators acquire the standard tensorial structures of 2D CFT \cite{Pasterski:2017ylz,Pasterski:2020pdk}.
+The celestial holography program proposes that four-dimensional scattering amplitudes can be reorganized as correlation functions of a putative two-dimensional conformal field theory (CCFT) living on the celestial sphere at null infinity.
+Operationally, the key step is to expand asymptotic states in a conformal basis: plane waves are Mellin transformed into conformal primary wavefunctions, so that energies are traded for generally complex conformal weights \cite{Pasterski:2016qvg,Pasterski:2017kqt}.
+In this basis, spin is encoded in $SL(2,\mathbb C)$ quantum numbers, and celestial correlators acquire the standard tensorial structures of a two-dimensional CFT \cite{Pasterski:2017ylz,Pasterski:2020pdk}.
 Pedagogical overviews and lecture notes include \cite{Strominger:2017zoo,Raclariu:2021zjz,Pasterski:2021rjz,McLoughlin:2022uqa}.
-Complementary approaches develop conformal wave expansions and celestial partial waves directly at the level of the $S$-matrix \cite{Cheung:2016iub,Liu:2021uge}, and sharpen the CCFT state-operator map and the role of shadow transforms needed to obtain standard power-law two-point functions \cite{Crawley:2021pls,Furugori:2023fga}.
-Recent work has also clarified relations between celestial correlators, AdS data, and ``round-trip'' reconstructions \cite{Iacobacci:2022yjo,Sleight:2023ojm}.
-A useful sample of explicit results in this amplitude-first approach includes the early construction of tree-level gluon celestial amplitudes \cite{Schreiber:2017jsr}, their interpretation in terms of soft limits and the resulting conformal/current-algebra structures \cite{Fan:2019emx,Pate:2019lpp}, a systematic organization in terms of conformal partial waves and related bases \cite{Nandan:2019jas,Law:2020tsg,Atanasov:2021cje}, and the later development of loop-level gluon OPE data and light-ray correlators in celestial holography \cite{Bhardwaj:2022xlt,Hu:2022wsy,Banerjee:2022wcx}.
+Complementary approaches develop conformal wave expansions and celestial partial waves directly at the level of the $S$-matrix \cite{Cheung:2016iub,Liu:2021uge} and sharpen both the CCFT state--operator map, including its extension to multiparticle states, and the role of shadow transforms in obtaining standard power-law two-point functions \cite{Crawley:2021pls,Furugori:2023fga,Kulp:2024scx}.
+Recent work has also clarified the relations among celestial correlators, AdS data, and ``round-trip'' reconstructions \cite{Iacobacci:2022yjo,Iacobacci:2024PartII,Sleight:2023ojm}.
+Representative results in this amplitude-first approach include the early construction of tree-level gluon celestial amplitudes \cite{Schreiber:2017jsr}; their interpretation in terms of soft limits and the resulting conformal and current-algebra structures \cite{Fan:2019emx,Pate:2019lpp}; their systematic organization in terms of conformal partial waves and related bases \cite{Nandan:2019jas,Law:2020tsg,Atanasov:2021cje}; studies of resonances and unitarity \cite{Garc_a_Sep_lveda_2022}; and the later development of loop-level gluon OPE data and light-ray correlators in celestial holography \cite{Bhardwaj:2022xlt,Hu:2022wsy,Banerjee:2022wcx}.

 In parallel with the amplitude-first viewpoint, an AdS/CFT-like route to flat holography emerges from hyperbolic slicing of Minkowski space.
-Inside the future (or past) light cone, Minkowski admits a Milne foliation by Euclidean AdS$_3$ slices:
+Inside the future (or past) light cone, Minkowski admits a Milne foliation by Euclidean AdS$_3$ slices